varuntree/3dprintsydney/START_HERE.md

   npm run db:seed
   ```

-- Stripe online payments (optional):
-  - In Settings → Integrations, paste your Stripe keys
-  - Use “Test Stripe” to confirm
+- Stripe online payments: follow the legacy behaviour.
+Keys live in `src/server/config/stripe-legacy.ts`; edit that file if you need different credentials.

 ## Where Things Live